mpawlak2/instalike-instagram-bot/README.md

 if you have provided your username and password combination in `default.cfg` file then start with `python main.py` otherwise use `python main.py -u username -p password`

-### like algorithm

-1. get photos
-2. validate
-3. randomly select 2-7 photos from valid ones
-4. wait 10-30s
-5. like
-6. before each like wait x-5 to x+5s, repeat steps 5-6 till selected photos are liked
-7. step 1

 # requirements
 - python 3.5.1
 - postgresql